Skip to content

 Integrated agencies running strategy, creative, and media.
 High pass-through (media spend dominant), AGI typically 10–20% of gross billings, AGI per FTE the primary productivity metric.
 The reference case for net revenue presentation.

 Public relations, corporate communications, executive positioning.
 Retainer-heavy revenue, minimal pass-through, utilization-driven profitability.
-Strong overlap with our professional services framework but with agency-specific KPI emphasis.
+Strong overlap with our professional services framework, with agency-specific KPI emphasis.

 Influencer marketing, social-first, B2B demand-gen, account-based marketing, PR boutiques, video production studios.
-Distinctive workflows, often founder-led, often growing toward acquisition.
-Accounting needs to support potential exit-readiness from early.
+Distinctive workflows, often founder-led and growing toward acquisition — so the accounting needs to support exit-readiness from early.

 Multi-agency networks, holding-company structures, M&A roll-ups.
-Intercompany elimination, sister-agency referrals and revenue-share, consolidated reporting plus brand-level P&L. Typically requires QuickBooks Enterprise or dedicated agency-management accounting platform.
+Intercompany elimination, sister-agency referrals and revenue-share, consolidated reporting plus brand-level P&L. Typically requires QuickBooks Enterprise or a dedicated agency-management platform.

 Agency accounting, done by an expert.